-The therapists at Restorative Health specialize in a variety of areas, including depression, anxiety, trauma, life changes, and parenting.
+The therapists at Restorative Health specialize in a variety of areas, including depression, anxiety, trauma, life changes, relationship conflicts, and parenting.

 Restorative Health providers are in network with Blue Cross Blue Shield, Blue Care Network, Molina, Priority Health, and Aetna.
 If you do not have insurance or have a plan we do not accept, we offer an out of pocket scale based on your annual income.